False Advertising Lawyers In Miami

 If these entities place an advertisement before the public in good faith, without having any knowledge that the person engaging them to do so does not intend to actually sell the property to a member of the general public, then they can escape liability under the law prohibiting false advertising.

-Companies that have been accused of using false advertising practices can be forced to:
+Companies that have been accused of using deceptive advertising practices can be forced to: